Message Types

 3. Track Tool Execution

-Match tool calls with their returns using tool_call_id
+Match tool calls with their returns using tool_call_id:

 See Also